+In the previous section, we explored axion-dilaton wormhole solutions in an asymptotically flat Euclidean spacetime.
+That analysis demonstrated that the coupling parameter $\lambda$ plays a crucial role in determining the wormhole's geometry and action.
+Building on those insights, this section shifts focus to a different physical scenario more directly relevant to cosmology: a ``wineglass'' half-wormhole model within an asymptotically Euclidean Anti-de Sitter (EAdS) spacetime, aiming to address the issue of insufficient inflation duration in the no-boundary proposal.

-In the previous section, we investigated the evolution of two types of wormholes.
-Building on this foundation, this section focuses on the “wineglass” half-wormhole model constructed with an expanding wormhole and incorporates it into the framework of inflationary cosmology in Euclidean AdS spacetime driven by a scalar field (\(\beta=0\)).
-This approach simplifies the expression to \(Q^2=N^2\).
-Consequently, the Eq. $\left( \ref{e13}\right)$ reduces to \begin{widetext}
+It is natural to focus on the ``wineglass'' half-wormhole model (featuring an expanding wormhole) within the framework of cosmic expansion in Euclidean AdS spacetime.
+The model is driven by a scalar field with $\beta=0$, which simplifies the expression to $Q^2=N^2$.
+Consequently, Eq.~\eqref{e13} reduces to